-1.5 This report has been structured in the following manner:

-Section 2: National guidance on identifying and assessing sites for allocation.
-Section 3: A summary of the existing and emerging evidence base to support the Site Assessment Methodology.

-Section 4: A detailed question by question description of how to apply the Site Assessment Methodology.
+- 1.4 This report has been structured in the following manner: - Section 2: National guidance on identifying and assessing sites for allocation.
+Section 3: A summary of the existing and emerging evidence base to support - Section 3: A summary of the existing and emerging evidence base to support the Site Assessment Methodology. - Section 4: A detailed question by question description of how to apply the Site Assessment Methodology.